 Yes, however the requirement for general practices to achieve accreditation within 12 months of joining the PIP or WIP – Practice Stream is unchanged for practices that wish to submit a new application for the PIP or WIP – Practice Stream and are assessed as low risk for the transmission of COVID-19.

 Will assessments be on site, as they were before COVID-19?

 Yes, all assessments are to be conducted using an assessment model with all assessors on site.

 What is being done to ensure on-site assessments are conducted safety?

-The Commission has been working with accrediting agencies to ensure on-site assessments are as safe as possible for patients, the workforce and assessors.
-To this end, before entering your general practices, assessors will have:
+The Commission is working with accrediting agencies to ensure on-site assessments are as safe as possible for patients, the workforce and assessors.
+To this end, before entering your general practices, assessors must have:

 - Completed additional infection prevention and control training

 - Passed a screening checklist to ensure they have no signs or symptoms of a respiratory infection.